Somyann/alx-react/0x00-Webpack/README.md

 The file should import jquery and add three different paragraphs to the page body: (refer to this link under the Babel section for importing jQuery)
 Holberton Dashboard

-Dashboard data for the students
+Dashboard data for the students.

 Copyright - Holberton School
 Create a dist/index.html.
 Import your main.js in the body.